-Choreographer, director and performer.
-Creator of renowned music performances of Capella Cracoviensis.
-He served Monteverdi in a milk bar and practised Gluck in a sports hall and Moniuszko in a parlour in Kraków.
-He realised his newest autobiographical spectacle Cezary Goes to War in Komuna Warszawska.
+Cezary Tomaszewski is a choreographer, director, and performer.
+He creates the renowned music performances of Capella Cracoviensis.
+He brought Monteverdi to a milk bar, practised Gluck in a sports hall, and Moniuszko in a parlour in Kraków.
+He realised his newest autobiographical play, Cezary Goes to War, in Komuna Warszawska.

-Born in 1976, he finished theatre studies in The National Academy of Dramatic Art in Warsaw and studied choreography in Brucknerkonservatorium Linz in Austria.
-He also graduated from a second grade musical school and for 15 years honed his vocal skills in Teatr Wielki – Polish National Opera in Warsaw.
-He creates in both theatre and opera and experiments with classical pieces.
+Born in 1976, he finished theatre studies in the National Academy of Dramatic Art in Warsaw and studied choreography in the Brucknerkonservatorium Linz in Austria.
+He also graduated from music school and for 15 years honed his vocal skills in Teatr Wielki – the Polish National Opera in Warsaw.
+He creates both theatre and opera and experiments with classical pieces.
 Tomaszewski has overtly stated that what interests him in art is banality.

 Theatre and Western classical music are still sacred cows in Poland – we are either supposed to become ‘more cultured’ or receive an oration, as if from a pulpit.
 The scene is a place from which grand truths about the world are delivered.
 What I’m looking for is this point of intersection.

-The young director also went on other unconventional ventures together with Capella Cracoviensis, i.e. he led out Mendelssohn’s songs from a concert hall out into the open air, to the Wolski Forest, and Christopher Gluck’s Orpheus and Eurydice into a sports hall.
+The young director also embarked on other unconventional ventures together with Capella Cracoviensis, for example, he brought Mendelssohn’s songs from concert halls out into the open air in Wolski Forest, and Christopher Gluck’s Orpheus and Eurydice into a sports hall.

-His rendition of Stanisław Moniuszko’s Vilnius version of Halka, premiered at the Opera Rara Festival in Kraków, travelled wide as well.
+His rendition of Stanisław Moniuszko’s Vilnius version of Halka, premiered at the Opera Rara Festival in Kraków, travelled widely as well.

 Culture.pl’s review says: